 Eat Like Local

-Balinese food is something popular in all over the world.
-Many tourists comes here especially for food because Indonesian dishes are very tasty and affordable.
+Balinese food is something popular all over the world.
+Many tourists come here especially for food because Indonesian dishes are very tasty and affordable.
 Balinese culture is a very spacious and rounded one, expressed in every part of life in food as well.
 Their food is a part of the tradition, some of them are unique and old as the culture itself.
 And don’t forget to taste roadside dishes.

 Surfing in Bali